Dimtemp/Azure-Academy/level3b-dirsync.md

 1. From the **Users - All users** blade, display the **aduser1 - Profile** blade.
 Note that the **Department** attribute is now set to **Sales**.

    > **Note**: You might need to wait for another minute and refresh the page again if the **Department** attribute remains not set.

+> **Result**: After you completed this task, you have initiated deployment of an Azure VM that will host an Active Directory domain controller by using an Azure Resource Manager template

+> **Result**: After you completed this exercise, you have created an Azure AD tenant, added a custom DNS name to the new Azure AD tenant, and created an Azure AD user with the Global Administrator role.

 > **Result**: After you completed this exercise, you have configured Active Directory in preparation for directory synchronization, installed Azure AD Connect, and verified directory synchronization.